subinkoovery/TG-Coding-Test/README.md

 1) Checkout project using git. [url here](https://github.com/subinkoovery/TG-Coding-Test.git)
 2) Open terminal and go to project parent folder and go to 'preference-creator` folder.
-3) Run gradle build using below command, which will generate jar.
+3) Run gradle build using below command, which will generate jar.(Please use jdk 11 to build project, or change the version in build.gradle)

 ```bash